slsa-framework/slsa/docs/_posts/2024-08-13-dep-confusion-and-typosquatting.md

 -   **Registering internal names in the public registry:** a common practical workaround for registries that lack namespacing support is for organizations to do what the attackers do and claim internal package names in the public registry instance to prevent attackers from doing so.
 This recommendation doesn't address the root cause of dependency confusion attacks and requires ongoing coordination and synchronization of the names between public and private registries, which is fragile.
 -   **Pinning or hash validation:** some client-side tooling supports pinning or locking of dependencies by hash.
 Both internal and external dependencies will be listed in the lockfile.
 Effectively preventing a dependency confusion attack using lockfiles requires all updates to the lock file to ensure that hashes for internal packages match the list of authorized hashes for that package.
 Not all ecosystems universally support pinning with lockfiles, and even those that do may lack the functionality to manage and distinguish between internal and external dependencies.

 In case of _typosquatting_ attacks the mitigation is not very straightforward and for the most part requires intervention at the point when developers are adding a new dependency.
 Effective mitigation could involve presenting the developer with metadata about the package being added (e.g. number of dependents, downloads) and prompting them to verify and ensure that the package being installed is the one that developer intended.
-This unscalable approach is prone to human errors.
+This unscalable approach is prone to human errors, which can happen for reasons ranging from time pressure and fatigue to the lack of security expertise and simple misreading of key parts of metadata.

 ### SLSA